Mattie/cataclysm/README.md

 ```

-## Safer Usage - Recommended
+## Usage - Doom (Recommended)
-Mortals unable to endure a global cataclysm can use the `doom` module to limit their discomfort.
+Mortals unable to endure a global cataclysm can succumb to their `doom` to reduce suffering.

 ```python
 >>> from cataclysm import doom